CU-DBMI/mends-on-fhir/README.md

 <ul>
 The validator service becomes active after the convert process completes.
 For unclear reasons, the validator service always ends with status=1.
 The validator Docker service then terminates.
 </ul>
-5. Launch a vanilla version of the [HAPI FHIR server](https://github.com/hapifhir/hapi-fhir)).
+5. Launch a vanilla version of the <a href="https://github.com/hapifhir/hapi-fhir">HAPI FHIR server</a>.
 <ul>
 Not much to say here.
 We use a vanilla version of the HAPI Docker image.
 We have made no attempt to put any project "branding" on the image.
 Our HAPI-specific configuration values are in mends-on-fhir/docker-compose/hapi/config/application.yaml.
 The server is found at localhost:8080.
 </ul>
 6. Import the above FHIR Bundle resources into the HAPI server.
 <ul>
-The import service loops thru all FHIR Bundle files in docker-compose/convert/volume/output and does a simple POST REST call to the HAPI server.
+The import service loops through all FHIR Bundle files in docker-compose/convert/volume/output and does a simple POST REST call to the HAPI server.
 The import service is not activated until after the validate service has terminated (completed) and the HAPI server service is "healthy".
 7. Bring up the HAPI server and search various resources to see the imported OMOP data as FHIR resources.
 <ul>
 HAPI lists all FHIR resource types down the left navigation bar.
 In the Synthea data, we only create FHIR resources for BASIC, CONDITION, COVERAGE, ENCOUNTER, MEDICATION, OBSERVATION and PATIENT.
 Select one of these FHIR resource types then select the green "Search" button.
 After a few seconds, the imported FHIR resources will appear underneath the Search panel.
 You can play with FHIR search parameters to select a subset of the available resources.